Eadric Streona: Return of the Danes

 Cnut arrived from Denmark in August 1015 at Sandwich in Kent with an invasion force of about 200 ships, but immediately went off plundering in Dorset, Wiltshire and Somerset.
 Eadric collected an army at Cosham, where king Æthelred lay sick.
 Edmund came to join him from the North, where his new territories lay.
 It is believed that Eadric had the intention of betraying Edmund, but when their forces came together he could not.
 The armies separated without incident, and Eadric soon took forty ships from the royal fleet, fled to Cnut, and entered into his service.

 Around the New Year, Eadric accompanied Cnut into Warwickshire, where they plundered, burned and slew all they met.
-Prince Edmund assembled an army to face them, but his Mercian forces refused to fight the Danes and disbanded.
+Edmund assembled an army to face them, but his Mercian forces refused to fight the Danes and disbanded.
 Edmund went on to assemble another army and, with the assistance of Earl Uhtred of Northumbria, plundered Eadric's lands in Staffordshire, Shropshire, and Cheshire.
 Uhtred returned to his occupied Northumbria to submit to Cnut, but he was killed and replaced with Eric Haakonsson.
 (Note: Manuscript C of the Anglo-Saxon Chronicle asserts that Uhtred was killed "by the advice of Ealdorman Eadric".
 This claim is, however, unlikely as John of Worcester and Symeon of Durham, both name the agent of Uhtred's death as one Thurbrand the Hold.)

-Æthelred died on 23 April in London; his son Edmund was elected king of what was left of his father's kingdom.
-But Edmund was left little time: the Danish army went south to London, Edmund left for Wessex, Eadric and Cnut followed him, and two inconclusive battles were fought at Penselwood in Somerset and Sherston in Wiltshire, which lasted two days.
-The first day was bloody but inconclusive; on the second, Edmund had the upper hand but Eadric:

-cut off the head of a man named Osmear, whose face and hair were very like king Eadmund's, and, holding it up, cried out that it was useless for the English to fight, saying, "Oh! ye men of Dorsetshire, Devonshire and Wiltshire, flee quickly; ye have lost your leader: Lo! here I hold the head of your lord and king Eadmund: flee with all speed."
-When the English heard these words they were terror-struck — more by the atrocity of the act, than by Eadric's threatening words.